1chor/SoC-project/README.md

  - [ ] Enable HDMI output
  - [X] Add custom hardware
  - [ ] Enable dynamic partial reconfiguration
+ - [ ] Customize the Android app and make it work
+ - [ ] Add server and make it work

 ## Building the code
  There are two script files in the bootimage directory: